 "Qi" and "za" were some of the 3,300 words added to the fourth edition of the official Scrabble dictionary in 2006.
 As such, you might not think they are acceptable if you are using an older printed copy of the dictionary.
 Using them in a game might also lead to a dispute as to what they mean.
-Here are the definitions so you can be prepared.
+Here's the full history and definitions of these two words so you can be prepared to defend your position.

 According to Hasbro's official Scrabble dictionary, the definition of "za" is that it is a term for pizza.
 You can also use the plural, "zas."
 The Merriam-Webster dictionary agrees and notes that it is a slang term.
 The Oxford Living Dictionary online places an apostrophe in front, "'za" to show it is an informal, shortened term for pizza.
 The origin of "za" is from around the year 1968 when it was used by students in the United States.